dylanljones/pyrekordbox/README.md

     print(content.Title, content.Artist.Name)
 ````
 Adding new rows to the tables of the database is not supported since it is not yet known
 how Rekordbox generates the UUID/ID's.
-Using wrong values nor new database entries
+Using wrong values for new database entries
 could corrupt the library.
 This feature will be added after some testing.
 Changing existing entries like the title, artist or file path of a track in the database
 should work as expected.